-Council can pre-fund up to 18 months forecast external debt requirements including refinancings.
+Council has the ability to pre-fund up to 18 months forecast external debt requirements including re-financings.
 Such pre-funding may be re-invested with banks as term deposits.

 The COO has the discretionary authority to re-finance existing external debt on more favourable terms.
 Such action is to be ratified and approved by the Council at the earliest opportunity.